 We may not be on a fault line, but we are slowly moving off the hotspot and are living on an active volcano.
 As such, the earth tends to shake every once in a while.

 We live in the center of the "Ring of Fire" (which extends around the Pacific Rim).
 The edges of this tectonic plate move and have earthquakes, which give us tsunamis.
 You will see signs around town which direct you to higher ground.
 Bear in mind we have monthly testing of the sirens (1st work day of the month).
 In the event of a tsunami there will usually be several hours before the wave arrives, and technology can tell how big the waves may be as they approach the shores of the island.

 From June to November we have hurricane season.
 Hurricane Iselle in 2014 took out a fair amount of trees and hit the town of Pāhoa (about 20 miles from Hilo).
 Usually hurricanes get drawn north of the island, which can cut off trade winds and make things really humid for a week, or we get the outskirts of the system and rain dumping on us.
 It’s usually surprising when it hits, and people who live in Hawai'i tend to be more relaxed than say Floridians when it comes to boarding things up and hunkering down.

 Remember that 126.69 inches of rain per year?
 Sometimes it comes a fair amount faster and can be a problem for neighborhoods.

 Go with a local; they will know the safe swimming and jumping spots.
 Remember those lava tubes?
 They are networked under the island, and you can get sucked into them if you jump into the wrong spot in a river.
 It is not a good idea to go swimming in a river if it has been raining.

 - Dengue Fever

-- Mosquitoes, watch out when hiking, get yourself some mosquito spray.
+- Caused by mosquito bites: Watch out when hiking and get yourself some mosquito spray.